kizniche/Mycodo/docs/Outputs.md

 Page\: `Setup -> Output`

-For a full list of supported Outputs, see [Supported Outputs Devices](Output-Devices.md).
+For a full list of supported Outputs, see [Supported Outputs Devices](Supported-Outputs.md).

 Outputs are various signals that can be generated that operate devices.
 An output can be a HIGH/LOW signal on a GPIO pin, a pulse-width modulated (PWM) signal, a 315/433 MHz signal to switch a radio frequency-operated relay, driving of pumps and motors, or an execution of a linux or Python command, to name a few.

 ## Custom Outputs

 There is a Custom Output import system in Mycodo that allows user-created Outputs to be created an used in the Mycodo system.
-Custom Outputs can be uploaded and imported from the `[Gear Icon] -> Configure -> Outputs` page.
+Custom Outputs can be uploaded and imported from the `[Gear Icon] -> Configure -> Custom Outputs` page.
 After import, they will be available to use on the `Setup -> Output` page.

 If you desire an Output that is not currently supported by Mycodo, you can build your own Output module and import it into Mycodo.
 All information about an Output is contained within the Output module.
 Open any of the built-in modules located in the [outputs directory](https://github.com/kizniche/Mycodo/tree/master/mycodo/outputs/) for examples of the proper formatting.
 There's also a [minimal output module template as an example](https://github.com/kizniche/Mycodo/tree/master/mycodo/outputs/examples/example_dummy_output.py).
 For Outputs that require new measurements/units, they can be added on the `[Gear Icon] -> Configure -> Measurements` page.